remix-run/react-router/docs/Introduction.md

 React Router is a powerful routing library built on top of [React](http://facebook.github.io/react/) that helps you add new screens and flows to your application incredibly quickly, all while keeping the URL in sync with what's being displayed on the page.

 To illustrate the problems React Router is going to solve for you, let's build a small application without it.
+We will be using [ES6/ES2015 syntax and language features](https://github.com/lukehoban/es6features#readme) throughout the documentation for any example code.

 ### Without React Router